Iron

 Can low iron cause hair loss?

 Hair loss isn't only caused by male-pattern baldness.
 It can also be caused by a lack of nutrients.
 When you don't have enough iron, your body can't produce the hemoglobin in your blood.
-With treatment, you can help reverse both the iron deficiency and the hair loss.
+With nutritional support, you can help reverse both the iron deficiency and the hair loss.

 Clinical Studies